-Future Use of City-Owned Real Estate Located at 2 King Street.
+Consideration of Disposition and Future Use of a Portion of City-Owned Real Estate Located at 2 King Street.

-ISSUE: Future Use of 1,825 square feet of City-owned real estate located at 2 King Street.
+ISSUE: Consideration of disposition and future use of 1,825 square feet of City-owned real estate located at 2 King Street.